phongnt570/UETsegmenter/README.md

 UETsegmenter is written in Java and developed in Esclipse IDE.

+## Note
+UETsegmenter was inherited in [UETnlp](https://github.com/phongnt570/UETnlp).
+UETnlp is a toolkit for Vietnamese text processing which can be used for word segmentation and POS tagging.
+UETnlp is much easier to use than UETsegmenter.

 ## Overview

 + ```src``` : folder of java source code